tc39/proposal-ses/README.md

 to the goals
 [of much ECMAScript code](https://github.com/tc39/ecmascript_sharedmem/issues/55).
-Thus, any ECMAScript computation that wishes to defend its invariants, and any synchronous computation it is entangled with, on encountering an unpredictable error, must
+Thus, any ECMAScript computation that wishes to defend its invariants, and any synchronous computation it is entangled with must, on encountering an unpredictable error,
 [preemptively abort without running further user code](https://github.com/tc39/ecmascript_sharedmem/issues/55).

 Even if ECMAScript were otherwise deterministically replayable, these